 CrossFit comes with a special cocky vibe.
 Every CrossFitter is supposed to be something special.

-Another evidence that CrossFit is full of corporate branding are the certifications.
+Another evidence that CrossFit is full of corporate branding would be the certifications.

 People are required to pass different courses in order to consider themselves CrossFit experts.